 Module Block I usually ends just before Christmas Eve (24 December), Module Block II towards the end of March.
-The exact and valid departure dates vary from year to year and will be announced in time by the CIH^{LMU} Ph.D.
+The exact and valid departure dates vary from year to year and will be announced in time by the CIHLMU Ph.D.
 Program Coordination.

-On the date of departure, the Ph.D. students' apartments must be completely vacated, clean and tidy (especially the bathroom and the kitchen locker) with no personal belongings left behind.
-If the room is left improperly or if property is lost or damaged, the deposit will not be refunded or only partially refunded.
-We will then use the money to have the rooms cleaned professionally.
+You are required to comply with your landlord's requirements for checking out of your accommodation.
+If not, the landlord is entitled to hold your deposit.
 The Ph.D. candidates themselves must arrange transfer to the airport on the departure day.
-Apartment keys and borrowed items (e.g. books) must be returned to the CIH^{LMU} office, while the kitchen utensils can be left cleaned in the dormitory room.
+Borrowed items (e.g. books) must be returned to the CIHLMU office, the same goes for the kitchen utensils.
 Please be considerate of the next Ph.D. candidates using these items.